Seeking the word for Life in Chinese or Japanese?

 See Also: Reincarnation

 復活 is the Chinese, Japanese and Korean word for resurrection or rebirth.
-Basically this means "return to life."

 It is the term used in most Asian Bibles to refer to the resurrection of Christ.
 In Japanese, it is sometimes used to mean a Christian Revival.
-In some context it can mean resuscitation.
+In some contexts, it can mean resuscitation.

 See Also: Christianity | Jesus Christ | God of Abraham

-犧牲 / 犠牲 means sacrifice in Chinese, Japanese Kanji, and old Korean Hanja.
+犧牲 means sacrifice in Chinese, Japanese Kanji, and old Korean Hanja.

 There is a suggestion in this word that this regards sacrificing your life.